HTTP caching for https://amazon.com

 Overview

-This resource might not be cached.
+This resource can be cached.

-This resource does not have a cache control header.
+This resource has a cache control header.

 This resource does not have an entity tag.